yarhon/YarhonRouteGuardBundle/README.md

 {% route ['blog'] %}
 ```

-For those, who want to try RouteGuard with minimal efforts, it has "discover" mode.
+For those, who want to try RouteGuard with minimal effort, it has "discover" mode.
 In this mode, RouteGuard will search
 for `path()` or `url()` function call inside "route" tag, and then use function arguments as tag arguments.
 Following two examples will produce the same result:
 ```twig